cabriggs/dodgers-admission-revenue/readme.md

 ## Files included

-DSC630\_ex3.3.ipynb: : a Jupyter notebook containing the analysis and narrative.
+dodgers-admission-revenue.ipynb: : a Jupyter notebook containing the analysis and narrative.

 ## Background